dwkim78/upsilon/README.md

 ### v0.5 (planned)
 - add a Random Forest classification model.

+### v.0.3
+- add a sigma clipping module
+- structure of features is changed to Python OrderedDict type.
+-

 ### v.0.2.4
 - Bug fixed in the module estimating a period uncertainty.